 Key policies for applicants to review as part of their decision making include: Non-discrimination policy (See more information under Application); Due Process and Dispute Resolution Policy; Evaluation Process for Interns.
 All other policies and procedures will be introduced to matched interns during the orientation process, with copies provided at that time through the Training Manual.

 Three interns are selected carefully for their commitment to psychological services for children, teens and their families.
+Individuals with a solid background in psychological assessment and testing do best in our program in light of the value we place on psychological and neuropsychological evaluations.
 Training is provided through intensive supervision, clinical experience and didactic seminars.
 Although the clinical and educational demands of the internship require full-time concentration of time and energy, we encourage highly motivated interns to develop their own research project or participate in ongoing staff research when possible.